SproutTechnology/sprout-roots/README.md

 We've all been in the business for a few years.
 Colleagues have come and gone, projects and companies have changed in a world where technology is ever evolving.
 We've stayed on that path, with its ups and downs, following our passion for software.

-Somewhere along that path we've met people that made a mark.
-People that inspired and challenged us, made us better or simply put a smile on our faces.
-People that are on our wavelength or expand our perspectives.
+Somewhere along that path we met people that made a mark.
+People that inspired and challenged us, made us better or simply put a smile on our face.
+People on our wavelength or that expand our perspectives.
 People that bring out the very best version of ourselves.

 After a while, we've realized _it's all about them_.
 Those people.
 Us.

-Sprout is a collaborative, creative platform built with that in mind.
+Sprout is a collaborative, creative platform that builds upon that insight.

 # Root values

+## Our differences - our potential
+Imagine working with people exactly like yourself.
+The same interests, the same strengths and weaknessess, the same background and life situation.
+Needles to say - those work days would get old quick.
+That is not what Sprout is about.
+Differences and diversity means potential.

+Sprout is about leveraging passions and interests of different people, ideas and organisations into something great.

 ## Life balance - the Sprout way